Who Is Peter Dinklage?

 Dinklage's most significant television work, however, came in 2011 with the premiere of Game of Thrones.
 In the series based on George R. R. Martin's A Song of Ice and Fire fantasy novels, he played Tyrion Lannister, a dwarf of noble birth.
 His character learns to survive by his wits, not brawn, in a land torn apart by competing dynasties seeking power over the kingdoms of Westeros.

-For his portrayal of a "good bad guy," Dinklage won Emmy Awards in 2011, 2015 and 2018 and a Golden Globe in 2012.
+For his portrayal of a "good bad guy," Dinklage won Emmy Awards in 2011, 2015, 2018 and 2019—a record for a supporting actor role— as well as a Golden Globe in 2012.
 He was very enthusiastic about the series, telling reporters after his Golden Globe win that the show had a "smart narrative."
 "You've got to push the envelope and challenge expectations and ideas of what's going to happen next," he said.
 "That adds to the addiction of the show—you never know what's around the corner."

 'X-Men,' 'Avengers,' 'My Dinner with Hervé'

 His profile boosted by his Game of Thrones exposure, Dinklage enjoyed more screen opportunities in the years to come.
 That included appearances in blockbusters like X-Men: Days of Future Past (2014) and Avengers: Infinity War (2018), as well as a featured role in HBO's My Dinner with Hervé (2018), about dwarf actor Hervé Villechaize of Fantasy Island fame.
 Dinklage also continued his work on stage, starring in an off-Broadway production of Ivan Turgenev's A Month in the Country in 2015.

 Dinklage is married to theater director Erica Schmidt.
 The couple has two children together.